henchan/Android-TouchDB-Cordova/README.md

 4. Install/Launch this application on your device/emulator

-    It should now be installed, but waiting on a debugger breaKpoint
+    The app should now be installed, waiting on a debugger breakpoint

-5. TouchDB is now running, so you can install your couchapp.
+5. TouchDB is now active on the device, so you can install your couchapp.

 	You will need to know the ip address of your device.
-	If Terminal Emulator is installed on a rooted device type: su
+	If a Terminal Emulator is installed on the device type: netstat
-		netstat

 	You should see the LISTEN process running on port 8888 and other services on the ip address of your device

 7. From within your CouchApp project directory, run the following command to install your couchapp on the device.